awsdocs/amazon-transcribe-developer-guide/doc_source/how-it-works.md

 The following is the JSON file for a short audio file:

 ```
     {
       "jobName":"job ID",
       "accountId":"account ID",
       "results": {
          "transcripts":[
             {
-               "transcript":" that's no answer",
+               "transcript":" that's no answer"
-               "confidence":1.0
             }
          ],
          "items":[